BANGAUTOGLASS

 In most cases, yes — break-in glass damage falls under the comprehensive portion of your auto insurance policy, which covers non-collision events like theft, vandalism, weather, and glass breakage.
 Because the Spark's rear quarter window was broken by an intruder, this typically qualifies as a comprehensive claim rather than a collision claim, which is meaningful because many drivers carry different deductibles for each coverage type.

 If you haven't started the insurance process yet, Bang AutoGlass can assist you with the claim — walking you through what information your insurer will need and helping you understand the process.
-We don't file the claim on your behalf, but we can make the steps clearer and help ensure the service is coordinated smoothly with your coverage.
+We help you with the insurance claim from start to finish and make the process as smooth as possible.

 A few factors that will influence how your claim plays out include your deductible amount, whether your policy includes glass-specific coverage or a glass endorsement, and your insurer's preferred process for glass claims.
 It's worth calling your insurer or reviewing your policy before assuming the repair cost will or won't be covered.